pharringtonp19/rfp/docs/deep_controls.md

 E[Y|D,X] &= \theta^TD + E[Y|X] \end{align*} $$

-!!! tldr "Overview"

-    The previous section highlighted how bi-level gradient descent is a potentially an attactive approach when estimating nonparametrics estimands with clustered data.
-It may not be immediatley clear, though, why this "gradient based" partialled out approach is also well suited when were intersted in estimating a parametric estimand.

 We incorporate the regularizing strategy proposed in [Learning Differential Equations that are Easy to Solve ](https://arxiv.org/abs/2007.04504)